apache/brpc/docs/en/getting_started.md

 ## glog: 3.3+

 brpc implements a default [logging utility](../../src/butil/logging.h) which conflicts with glog.
-To replace this with glog, add *--with-glog* to config_brpc.sh or add `-DWITH_GLOG=ON` to cmake.
+To replace this with glog, add `--with-glog` to config_brpc.sh or add `-DWITH_GLOG=ON` to cmake.

 ## valgrind: 3.8+

 brpc detects valgrind automatically (and registers stacks of bthread).
 Older valgrind(say 3.2) is not supported.

 ## thrift: 0.9.3-0.11.0

+## libunwind: 1.3-1.8.1

+brpc does **not** link [libunwind](https://github.com/libunwind/libunwind) by default.
+Users link libunwind on-demand by adding `--with-glog` to config_brpc.sh or adding `-DWITH_GLOG=ON` to cmake.

+It is recommended to use the latest possible version of libunwind.

 no known issues.